- PhilsComputerLab Youtube Channel

 The fastest way to load games is to load the PRG (programm) files directly into RAM and then starting with the command «RUN».
 The game will be loaded very quickly.
 You only need to find the initial programm and this is not always clearly labeled.

 Another supported format is D64.
-Assign the d64-file into the disk drive from the OSD-Menu and then use commands LOAD «$»,8 or LOAD»*»,8,1 to load them.
+Assign the d64-file to the disk drive from the OSD-Menu and then use commands LOAD «$»,8 or LOAD»*»,8,1 to load them.
 Then type run to start the loaded games.

 This is how the main screen looks like:

 Let’s load a D64 game.
 Press F12 and load the D64 rom.